Confidential & Anonymous Testing

 - Anonymous testing means that nothing ties your test results to you.
 When you take an anonymous HIV test, you get a unique identifier that allows you to get your test results.
 Not all HIV test sites offer anonymous testing.
 Contact your local health department or 1-800-CDC-INFO (800-232-4636) to see if there are anonymous test sites in your area.

-Since the beginning of the epidemic, AIDS cases have been reported to state health departments using name-based reporting.
-This is now also true for HIV cases.
-This means, if you test positive for HIV or another STD, the test result and your name will be reported to the state and local health department for the purposes of public health surveillance.
-Only public health personnel have access to this information at the state level and use this information to get better estimates of the rates of HIV in the state.
-The state health department will then remove all personal information about you (name, address, etc.) and share the remaining non-identifying information with the CDC so they can best track national public health trends.
-The CDC does not share this information with anyone else, including insurance companies.
+With confidential testing, if you test positive for HIV or another sexually transmitted infection (STI), the test result and your name will be reported to the state or local health department to help public health officials get better estimates of the rates of HIV in the state.
+The state health department will then remove all personal information about you (name, address, etc.) and share the remaining non-identifying information with CDC.
+CDC does not share this information with anyone else, including insurance companies.

-If you have concerns regarding who can have access to your tests results, it is important to ask your testing center, about their privacy policies and who, they are required to report a positive result to.
+If you have concerns regarding who can have access to your tests results, it is important to ask your testing center about their privacy policies and whom they are required to report a positive result to.

 Frequently Asked Questions